Q:What are the requirements for entering the pageant?

 Q:What you are looking for in your winner?

-A:We are looking for an outstanding person that will represent Connecticut in appearances around the state, as well as at the national MISS TEEN USA® Pageant in 2014.
+A:We are looking for an outstanding person that will represent Connecticut in appearances around the state, as well as at the national MISS TEEN USA® Pageant.

-Q:How do you decide which girls in the community will receive a letter?
+Q:How do you decide which girls in the community will receive an invitation to participate?

 A:We use consultants who assemble mailing lists for our use.
 They use information they gather from school-related activities, community activities, general mailing lists, etc.